CrimsonWarpedcraft/BlocklyCraftX/docs/API-Reference.md

 console.
 Aliases will not be able to avail of command autocompletion (pressing the TAB key will have no effect).

+## Watcher module
+monitor the Blocklycraft scriptfolder.
+Automatic reload for any changes

 ## Commando Plugin

 ### Description